 The Challenge with CPA Bidding Is In Its Disregard for Value Creation

 When you’re bidding based on a fixed cost per acquisition/conversion, you’re basically measuring that every keyword will bring the same average revenue per transaction.
-Yes, in Google Analytics, you’ll be able to see your average order value from Google AdWords, but if you steer all your bid management based on this, you’ll likely overpay for some conversions and miss out on conversions you should have had.
+Yes, in Google Analytics, you’ll be able to see your average order value from Google Ads, but if you steer all your bid management based on this, you’ll likely overpay for some conversions and miss out on conversions you should have had.